FAQ & ApplicationsTenants & Providers FAQ

 A criminal background check and other checks will be completed as a part of the final application.
 Having an eviction or criminal conviction in your past does not automatically disqualify you from CASA’s housing options.

 How long does it take to get a CASA apartment?

-Since each unit has unique eligibility requirements, it is difficult to predict when you will qualify for CASA housing.
+Since each unit has unique eligibility requirements, it is difficult to predict when you will qualify for an apartment with CASA.
 The process may take years, so applicants should explore other options while they wait.

 Who can submit a Supportive Housing Application?